krishgoel20/Registration-App/README.md

 # Registration-App
-A Registration App is a web or mobile application designed to streamline the process of user registration and sign-up.
+A Registration App is a Web or Mobile Application designed to streamline the process of User Registration and Sign-up.
 It serves as a user-friendly gateway for individuals or entities to become part of an online community, service, or organization.

 ## Design Inspiration Links
 ### 1. Link 1